tummychow/git-absorb/README.md

 ```
 git add $FILES_YOU_FIXED
 git absorb --and-rebase
-# or: git absorb && git rebase -i --autosquash master
 ```

 `git absorb` will automatically identify which commits are safe to modify, and which staged changes belong to each of those commits.
 It will then write `fixup!` commits for each of those changes.

 With the `--and-rebase` flag, these fixup commits will be automatically integrated into the corresponding ones.
-Alternatively, you can check its output manually if you don't trust it, and then fold the fixups into your feature branch with git's built-in [autosquash](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt-rebaseautoStash) functionality:
+Alternatively, you can check its output manually if you don't trust it, and then fold the fixups into your feature branch with git's built-in [autosquash](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---autosquash) functionality:

 ```
 git add $FILES_YOU_FIXED